 How to host a successful garage sale?
-Sell Food and Drinks for starters.
+Sell Garage Sale Food and Drinks for starters.

-Hosting a yard sale, boot sale, tag sale or rummage sale with kids is a great opportunity for them to earn some extra money by selling garage sale food and refreshments.
+Hosting a yard sale, boot sale, tag sale, or rummage sale with kids is an excellent opportunity for them to earn extra money selling garage sale food and refreshments.

 It’s the best opportunity to get your kids set up to learn the value of buying and selling with their own little business while you’re off doing your thing.

 When there is food and drinks, people will come and only say this because I watch people who go to Costco shopping and how they dive into the free samples.

 People LOVE food, and if you have something good to sell and it’s in demand, there is money to be made, so why not offer garage sale food the next time you host a sale?

 Even if you don’t have kids who are eager entrepreneurs, there are benefits to having garage sale food and drinks at your next sale.

 - Extra Cash

 - Draws in the crowds

 Essentially you want to sell everything you put outside for your garage sale because no one wants to haul it back in.